LITERATURE & ARCHITECTURE

 Travel in the footsteps of Lord Byron, much loved flamboyant and fashionable British Romantic poet, a defiant, freethinker, worshiper of the ideal.
 He first became famous by his loosely autobiographical account of the European tour he made after leaving Cambridge called 'Childe Harold's Pilgrimage' (1812–18).
 Lord Byron of course is known for his many love affairs too, both with men and women, but is perhaps better known today for the satiric realism of Don Juan.

-Your adventure may begin from Cambridge then across the Atlantic coast to Portugal, cross through Spain to Gibraltar, then Malta, up to Italy and then onto Greece.
 He championed liberty, gave money, energy and finally his life to the Greek war of Independence.
-He joined the Greek War of independence fighting the Ottoman Empire.
+He joined the Greek War of Independence fighting the Ottoman Empire.
 Sadly he died at 36 from a fever contracted after the First and Second Siege of Missolonghi.

 Lord Byron was admired throughout Europe.
 Live and breathe in his words by visiting the places he wrote his famous poems.